Skip to main content

 1. Create your Trello board with purpose

-Sit together as a group (could be your direct functional team or project team) to discuss how you want to use each board for team communication.
+Sit together as a group (whether it be your direct functional team or project team) to discuss how you want to use each board for team communication.
 It’s important that team members are given the autonomy to input into decisions that affect them, especially if they’re expected to use it regularly.

-2. How to use Trello for visual cues
+2. Use Trello for visual cues

-• Use labels - Use the different coloured labels to easily categorise the cards however you choose.
+• Use labels - use the different coloured labels to easily categorise the cards however you choose.
 Whether that’s by its current progress status, the sprint name or the team it’s associated with.
 At a quick glance, this should help people to find or filter the exact cards they need with ease.

 Trello comments before and after Treaded Comments is added